jantimon/next-yak/README.md

 ## Nesting

 `next-yak` supports nesting out of the box.
-Next.js 13 supports nesting only with the `postcss-nested` plugin.
+[For now](https://github.com/css-modules/postcss-modules-local-by-default/pull/64) Next.js 13 supports nesting only with the `postcss-nested` plugin.
 Therefore you have to create a `postcss.config.js` file in your project root:

 ```js